-With six million advertisers on Facebook alone, it’s easy to think of it as the go-to advertising platform.
+With seven million advertisers on Facebook alone, it’s easy to think of it as the go-to advertising platform.
 But with all the competition to contend with, there needs to be another option to consider.
 Pinterest ads are the answer.

 They’re underutilized — compared to a behemoth platform like Facebook, Pinterest only has 1.5 million brands connecting with users every month — but offer tremendous opportunity to get in front of more people.